Traditional Soft German Pretzels (Brezeln)

 - Butter – I recommend using unsalted butter for this recipe but you choose salted as well and simply reduce the additional salt in the dough by 1/2 a teaspoon.

-- Yeast – Active dried yeast or a cube of fresh yeast work best for this recipe.
+- Yeast – Instant yeast works best for this recipe.

 - Salt – I recommend using fine sea salt for the dough and a coarse grind as a topping for half of the pretzels.